Your Ultimate Guide to Belgium: Brussels, Bruges, & Antwerp

 Bruges

-Bruges is like a miniature Amsterdam in the sense of the bikes everywhere you turn.
+Bruges is like a miniature Amsterdam in the sense that there are bikes everywhere you turn.
 It feels very medieval, historic, and very Dutch in comparison to the other two Belgian cities I’ve been to.

-Here are some things you should do and see:
+Here are some things you should do and see while in Bruges:

 1. Lake of Love